robvanhaaften/Spatial_welfare_estimation_Uganda/02_thesis_code/Readme.txt

 The scripts are organized in 4 folders.
-In the following a short description is given for each folder and the scripts.
+In the following a short description is given for each folder and the script.
 For more details see the comments in the scripts.
 All scripts with the suffix "_QGIS" have to be run in the QGIS python console.
 Scripts with the suffix "_python" can be run in a normal Python console.

 ###01_observations###
 This folder contains the scripts used to calculate, clean and merge the observations.